FernandaRicciardi/selfcare-list/README.md

 This is my first React App! 🙂

+It's definitely a nicer to-do list because it's focused on self-care activities. 💅💆‍♂️💇

-🔨 It's built from scratch. 🔨
+It's built from scratch. 🔨

 I used the 'localStorage' to save the data in the web browser so that you won't lose your list if you close the window. 📝